yunji-seo/spring25/README.md

 To pass the class, you will need to earn a grade of 70% or more.
 This course is fast-paced and highly cumulative.
 Your success will depend on your active and consistent participation.
 However, we understand that emergencies and personal matters do come up.

 If you have an extenuating circumstances and have used up your drops, please reach out to team@cubstart.com.

+## Closing message

+We look forward to having you in this class!
+And we can't wait to see what you make.

+Reach out if at any time you need help, we're always here for you.